andifalk/microservices-auth-authz-spring-security/lab1/README.md

 1. Implement a basic resource server requiring bearer token authentication using JSON web tokens (JWT)
 2. Customize the resource server with __user & authorities mapping__
 3. Implement additional recommended validation of the _audience_ claim of the access token
+4. Have a small look into alternative token type: Opaque tokens

 ## Folder Contents